Can a Child Decide Which Parent to Live With?

 In California, the family law judge decides whether the child will testify in court on a case-by-case basis.
 The court is more likely to allow a child to testify in court if the child is older or particularly mature.
 However, the judge will never force a child to testify in court if the child doesn’t wish to do so.
 They only need to express their preference if they want to.

-When a child testifies in court, the judge can limit the questions that the attorneys ask to protect the child from harassment or embarrassment.
+When a child testifies in court, the judge can limit the questions that the family law attorneys ask to protect the child from harassment or embarrassment.

 If the child doesn’t testify in court about custodial preference, the judge can use other methods to get the child’s input.
-For example, the judge can appoint an evaluator, investigator, or mediator to speak with the child and then testify in court about the child’s preference.
+For example, the judge can appoint an evaluator, investigator, or child custody mediator to speak with the child and then testify in court about the child’s preference.
 Also, the court may ask a guardian ad litem (attorney representing the child) to testify about the child’s opinion on custody.
-(Cal.
-Fam.
+(Fam.
 Code § 3042 (f).)

 Alternatively, the court may choose to have the child testify in chambers, outside of the presence of the parents; judges often do this with younger children, or when the child is likely to testify about sensitive topics.